Connor McDavid Game Preview: Oilers vs. Flyers

 - He had a goal in 48 games last season out of 82 games played, including multiple goals 14 times.

-- McDavid had an assist in 62 games last season out of 82 games played, including multiple assists 21 times.
+- McDavid had an assist in 62 of 82 games last season, with multiple assists in 21 of them.

-- Given his moneyline odds, McDavid has an implied probability of 37.7% of going over his assist prop bet.
+- There is an implied probability of 37.7% of McDavid going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.